Please ensure Javascript is enabled for purposes of website accessibility

 Pre-Meeting Virtual Meeting Etiquette Rules

-- Check the sound levels, camera angle, and screen-sharing ability using a checklist.
+• Check the sound levels, camera angle, and laptop/PC height if you are using a riser desk, and screen-sharing ability, using a checklist.

-- Avoid backlighting by placing yourself in an area with good lighting, such as near a window or a desk lamp.
+• Avoid backlighting by positioning yourself in good light, such as near a window or a desk lamp.

-- Way more professional, solid colours are the ones to choose, while wild patterns or bright colours should be avoided.
+• Way more professional: solid colors are the ones to choose, while wild patterns or bright colors should be avoided.

-- Please submit an agenda in advance, outlining objectives, points of discussion, and estimated time allocations.
+• Please submit an agenda in advance, outlining objectives, discussion points, and estimated time allocations.

-- Arrive at the meeting 2-3 minutes before it is scheduled to begin to address any last-minute technical issues and show your respect for the participants’ time.
+• Arrive at the meeting 2-3 minutes before it begins to address any last-minute technical issues and to show your respect for participants’ time.

 During-Meeting Virtual Meeting Etiquette